AdaCore/training_material/courses/ada_essentials/050_array_types/08-array_aggregates.rst

    A. Cannot mix positional and named notation
    B. Correct - others not needed but is allowed
-   C. Dynamic values must be the only choice.
-(This could be fixed by making :ada:`J` a constant.)
+   C. Dynamic values must be the only choice, or :ada:`J` could also be made :ada:`constant`.
    D. Overlapping index values (3 appears more than once)

 ------------------------